ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "The truest wisdom is a resolute determination."
+  "The longer we dwell on our misfortunes, the greater is their power to harm us."
-<br>— Napoleon
+<br>— Voltaire
 </blockquote>
 </h3>